-Three audience members at a time are led into the backseat of my Toyota Corolla, where an actor (or two) sit up front and take them for a (literal) ride for 15 minutes.
-These (very) short plays are being mounted all around the greater Boston area once a month, produced by Nicholas Medvescek.
+Three audience members at a time are led into the backseat of my Toyota Corolla, where an actor (or two) sit up front and take them for a (literal) ride — sometimes with and sometimes without a “fourth wall”.
+These short plays are being mounted all around the greater Boston area once a month, produced by Nicholas Medvescek.

 "Me Monster" was presented in Jamaica Plain on 14 February 2016, featuring Michael Ciszewski and Ben Heath.